Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 The only frustrations we had with these US servers was on PIA’s Firestick app, where a large percentage of them didn’t work.

-If you’re looking to use NHL.TV, PIA also has servers in the Netherlands, UK, and Ukraine, which worked with DAZN and allowed us to access games not shown on ESPN+.
+If you’re looking to use NHL.TV instead of ESPN+, PIA also has servers in the Netherlands, UK, and Ukraine.
+They all worked with DAZN, and allowed us to access games not shown on ESPN+.

 ESPN+: US East Streaming Optimized, US West Streaming Optimized